Setting up a Minecraft Java Edition Server on Ubuntu

 Once you have made the changes to the file, save and exit by pressing CTRL + X, then Y.

-5. Run the java command again to start the server, this time, it should start without any issues.
+5. Run the java command again to start the Minecraft Java Edition server on your Ubuntu machine.
+This time, it the server should start up without any issues.
+Pay attention to the commands output to see if any errors occur.

 sudo java -Xms1024M -Xmx2048M -jar /home/mcserver/minecraft/server.jar nogui